UMC 60x9/5x15 / N38

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the shape and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+Additionally, miniscule components of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Avoid bringing neodymium magnets close to a phone or GPS.